AirSWIFT: History

 Founded in 2002 as Island Transvoyager, the company had three Dornier 228 aircraft.
 All of these were retired by early 2013 and replaced by ATR 42-600s.
 Ayala Capital Corporation acquired ownership of ITI in 2012.
 In October 2015, Island Transvoyager rebranded as AirSWIFT.
 On October 7, 2024, Cebu Pacific announced the acquisition of AirSWIFT from ALI Capital Corporation at a cost of P1.75 billion, while retaining flight schedule and services.

+On June 15, 2026 Cebu Pacific announced regional subsidiary Cebgo will assume operation of all AirSWIFT flights from July 1, effectively retiring the AirSwift brand.

 Destinations

-The company operates El Nido Airport, a private airport at El Nido, Palawan which serves as its operating base.
+The company operated El Nido Airport, a private airport in El Nido, Palawan which serves as its operating base.

-As of March 2025, AirSWIFT flies (or has flown) to the following domestic destinations within the Philippines:
+As of June 2026 (at the time of merger), AirSWIFT flew to the following domestic destinations within the Philippines: